gateway-fm/validator-kb/reference/updates-releases.md

 How to rollback an update?
 How do know what update needs to be rolled back (what metrics to check)?
 How to get rid of a node and start fresh if an update corrupted a DB?
 Patch management for OS/Hardware?
-How to backup keys?
-When to restore from backup?
-When/How to use WS sync?